Growing Supplies for the Mini Balcony – The Most Space-Saving Solutions Final

 Compact, robust plants that do not grow excessively tall and are not extremely sensitive to temperature fluctuations are particularly suitable for limited space.
 A short flowering period is also an advantage, as it allows you to harvest more quickly and means that the plants are exposed to wind and weather for less time.
 It is also important that they are resistant to mold and changing conditions, as the climate on a balcony is not always perfect.

-Why are autoflowering strains particularly practical?
+Why are autoflowering strains particularly convenient?

 What are the benefits of Indica-dominant strains?